-If you are concerned about how your Consumer Data Right (CDR) data has been handled by a business, you can lodge a complaint with the OAIC.
+If you’re concerned about how a business has handled your Consumer Data Right (CDR) data, you can make a CDR complaint with us if:

 Your CDR data includes information about you such as your name and contact details, as well as detailed information about your use of a specific product or service.

-Issues you might believe were mishandled may relate to:
+Issues you might believe the business mishandled may relate to:

 - collection of CDR data without your consent

 - notification of certain matters, including what data was collected and when

 - consent that has been bundled, coerced, not explicit or unauthorised

 - use and/or disclosure of your CDR data